 Jieru Bai, Ph.D., MSW

 Dr. Jieru Bai obtained her Ph.D. from Indiana University and MSW from The Chinese University of Hong Kong.
 Her major research area is acculturation.
 She studies any population that experiences cultural change, such as immigrants, refugees, international students, and internationally adopted children.
 She is especially interested in how acculturation impacts mental health.
-Dr. Bai is also an expert of program evaluation.
-She has lots of experiences in evaluating social service programs and training nonprofits to increase their capacity for program evaluation.
+Dr. Bai is also an expert in program evaluation.
+She has lots of experience in evaluating social service programs and training nonprofits to increase their capacity for program evaluation.
 Dr. Bai teaches research, program evaluation, human behavior and social environment, diversity, institutional oppression, and master’s thesis.

 Ga-Young.
 Choi, Ph.D., MSW

-Dr. Choi's research examines domestic violence/ intimate partner violence (IPV); secondary traumatic stress of helping professionals working with the survivors of IPV often in organizational contexts; and the wellbeing of ethnic minorities and immigrants focusing on Asian Americans and Pacific Islanders.
+Dr. Choi's research examines domestic violence/ intimate partner violence (IPV); secondary traumatic stress of helping professionals working with the survivors of IPV often in organizational contexts; and the well-being of ethnic minorities and immigrants focusing on Asian Americans and Pacific Islanders.
 She teaches research, family violence, and foundation social work courses.